demisto/content-docs/content-repo/extra-docs/articles/IAM-premium-pack-readme.md

 ### Pack Configurations

-To trigger the app-sync *IAM - App Add* and *IAM - App Remove* incident types, you need to configure an [Okta IAM integration](#okta-iam-integration) to fetch incidents.
+To trigger the app-sync *IAM - App Add*, *IAM - App Remove* and *IAM - App Update* incident types, you need to configure an [Okta IAM integration](#okta-iam-integration) to fetch incidents.
 Before enabling the integration, create an [IAM Configuration](#iam-configuration) incident from which to make connections between Okta applications and IAM integration instances.
 When a user is added to or removed from a connected Okta application, XSOAR will call the relevant management command from its connected IAM instance in XSOAR.

 #### Okta IAM integration